01-edu/public/subjects/zappy/README.md

 - Your server must generate all resources.
 The generation must be in a random way.
 - Your server must never block, and the client can be appropriately bounced if necessary
-- Any request to your server should never hang forever.
+- Any request to your server must never hang forever.
 - It's forbidden to use any `exec` functions to run another server.
 - Stress tests your server.
 It must stay available at all costs.
 - You are allowed to use Thread but think out of the box.